 Undermining those claims, Talking Points Memo reported that the head coach Jordan worked with was also directly made aware of the accusations.

-Even with this controversy, Republicans have ensured their support behind Rep. Jim Jordan.
-As the discovery of this new lawsuit spread around Capitol Hill, House Republicans were reportedly resolved to announce that they are assigning Jim Jordan to the House Intelligence Committee, which has been operating the impeachment inquiry.
-This movement is likely to distract news media from reporting on the OSU sex crimes scandal; he is inextricably linked to forever.
+Like they’ve answered with most of the claimed abusers in their political party, including the president, Republicans have ensured their support behind Rep. Jim Jordan.
+As the discovery of this new lawsuit spread around Capitol Hill, House Republicans reported that they are assigning Jim Jordan to the House Intelligence Committee, which has been operating the impeachment inquiry.
+This movement is likely to distract news media from reporting on the OSU sex crimes scandal; he’s linked to the scandal forever.

 The Full OSU-Commission Report

 Read the full OSU report here or below.